 NVIDIA’s partners will take Bright’s software to more markets.
 And Bright’s software and expertise will enhance our growing NVIDIA DGX and data center businesses, said the company.

-The latest acquisition comes as the Federal Trade Commission (FTC) in the US has sued to block Nvidia’s $40 billion acquisition of Arm from Softbank on antitrust grounds.
+The latest acquisition comes as the US Federal Trade Commission (FTC) has sued to block Nvidia’s $40 billion acquisition of Arm from Softbank on antitrust grounds.

 Regulators in the UK and the EU have also declined to approve the transaction in Phase 1 of their reviews on competition concerns.